 CSV vs. JSON files

 Each Phantom produces results in both CSV and JSON results files.
 The default setting of the Phantoms will cause the data to accumulate in the CSV file with each subsequent launch.
-The JSON file, however, will only contain the data from from the last launch.
+The JSON file, however, will only contain the data from the last launch.

 To change that default setting of the CSV results file, check out your options here.